Aliases for NPC2 Gene

 GeneCards Summary for NPC2 Gene

 NPC2 (NPC Intracellular Cholesterol Transporter 2) is a Protein Coding gene.
-Diseases associated with NPC2 include Niemann-Pick Disease, Type C2 and Niemann-Pick Disease Type C, Severe Perinatal Form.
-Among its related pathways are Cholesterol and Sphingolipids transport / Distribution to the intracellular membrane compartments (normal and CF) and Lysosome.
-GO annotations related to this gene include enzyme binding and cholesterol binding.
+Diseases associated with NPC2 include Niemann-Pick Disease, Type C2 and Niemann-Pick Disease, Type C1.
+Among its related pathways are Lipoprotein metabolism and Lysosome.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and cholesterol binding.